rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

     4 Bad user name or password
 </pre>

-Using this procedure is only necessary to make sure the plug-in's subscriptions are re-done automatically in the case the connection to the broker going down and then recovers (with a {state connected} return).
 <br>
 <br>
 Reasons "1", "2", and "4" are fatal and need to be corrected before a connection can be made.